TITLE 16

 § 1119C.
 Regulations.

 (a) The Department has the authority to adopt, amend, repeal, or issue regulations to implement this chapter.
-In addition to regulations by category of facility to be licensed, the Department shall also develop pediatric regulations regarding the care of children in long-term care facilities.
+In addition to regulations by category of facility to be licensed, the Department shall also develop pediatric regulations regarding the care of children in long-term care facilities and regulations regarding the operations of temporary staffing agencies.

 (b) The Department shall include in its regulations for all facilities licensed under this chapter a requirement of full cooperation with the protection and advocacy agency in fulfilling functions authorized by this chapter.
 Without limiting the protection and advocacy’s agency’s pursuit of other legal remedies, the Department shall enforce violations of such regulations consistent with §§ 1109 and 1113 of this title.